TI-84-plus/DiskEditor/README.md

 ## Uses
-It is widely used in forensic data analysis as well as in recovering corrupted filesystems, partitions or Data And its useful in data recovery.
+It is widely used in forensic data analysis as well as in recovering corrupted filesystems, partitions or Data And its useful in data recovery, and has some limited uses in reverse engineering.

 ## Features coming soon:
 - Hex view of entire partitions and files.